C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 operator.
 When ``def`` is executed a function object is created and an object reference with the specified name is created and set to refer to the function object.
-Since functions are objects, they can be stored in collection data types and passed as arguments to other functions, as we will see in ref:`Dive_into_Funfuntions`.
+Since functions are objects, they can be stored in collection data types and passed as arguments to other functions, as we will see in :ref:`Dive_into_Functions`.

 We can leave a function at any point by using the ``return`` statement (the yield can be used also but will not cover here) [prog_in_python3]_.